acestronautical/dotfiles/README.md

 Make sure to change the name and email to your own name and email!!!

+### gnome-extensions

+Due to the limitations of gnome extensions this configuration cannot be installed with stow, instead please ```chmod +x install.sh && ./install.sh```

 ### vscode

 vscode files are located in ```~/.config/Code/User```.
 You will need to delete your existing vscode files before stow will work.
 Alternatively you may manually copy and paste the lines you would like.